 Similarly to Automated Personalization, Auto-Target uses a Random Forest algorithm, a leading data science ensemble method, to determine the best experience to show to a visitor.
 Because Auto-Target can adapt to changes in visitor behavior, it can be run perpetually to provide lift.
 This method is sometimes referred to as “always-on” mode.

 Unlike an A/B activity in which the experience allocation for a given visitor is sticky, Auto-Target optimizes the specified business goal over each visit.
 Like in Auto Personalization, Auto-Target, by default, reserves part of the activity’s traffic as a control group to measure lift.
 Visitors in the control group are served a random experience in the activity.

 There are a few important considerations to keep in mind when using Auto-Target:

 You cannot switch a specific activity from Auto-Target to Automated Personalization, and the opposite way.

 You cannot switch from Manual traffic allocation (traditional A/B Test) to Auto-Target, and the opposite way after an activity is saved as draft.

 One model is built to identify the performance of the personalized strategy vs. randomly served traffic vs. sending all traffic to the overall winning experience.
 This model considers hits and conversions in the default environment only.

 Traffic from a second set of models is built for each modeling group (AP) or experience (AT).
 For each of these models, hits and conversions across all environments are considered.

-Requests will therefore be served with the same model, regardless of environment, but the plurality of traffic should come from the default environment to ensure the identified overall winning experience is consistent with real-world behavior.
+Requests are served with the same model, regardless of environment, but the plurality of traffic should come from the default environment to ensure that the identified overall winning experience is consistent with real-world behavior.